birneee/task6-sockets/README.md

 For example, you can execute ``./server <nb_server_threads> localhost 1025``.

-You should also have to implement the client, which sends requests to the server.
+You also have to implement the client, which sends requests to the server.
 The requests can be of type: ADD, SUB, and TERMINATION which manipulate (ADD/SUB) a global counter the server manages or notify the server about the client's termination (TERMINATION) respectively.
 The server process stores a global counter and atomically updates it based on the received requests.
 Along with ADD/SUB requests, the request also contains a number that will